pyOpenSci/software-submission/.github/ISSUE_TEMPLATE/submit-software-for-review.md

 ---

+## Code of Conduct

+- [ ] I agree to abide by [pyOpenSci's Code of Conduct][PyOpenSciCodeOfConduct] during the review process and in maintaining my package should it be accepted.

 ## Description

 - Include a brief paragraph describing what your package does:

 ## Scope
-- Please indicate which [category or categories][PackageCategories] this package falls under (If you are unsure of which category you fit, we suggest you make a pre-submission inquiry):
+- Please indicate which category or categories.
+Check out our [package scope page][PackageCategories] to learn more about our scope.
+(If you are unsure of which category you fit, we suggest you make a pre-submission inquiry):

 	- [ ] Data retrieval
 	- [ ] Data extraction